bnikolic/imaging-iotest/README.md

 processes will have to write separate output files.
 The name can be made dependent on streamer ID by putting a `%d` placeholder into it so it won't cause conflicts on shared file systems.

+[^1]: The routines for this are in config.h/config.c module